MarzellT/face-attractivness/README.md

 If you created a virtual environment (advanced installation section) activate it now.

 ## Windows
-### Default
-Just double click face_rating.py.
-You can exit the program at any time using the "Beenden" button.
-If you exit not using the "Beenden" button before finishing, no csv will be created.
-If you finished please send me the csv file.💌
+### What you need to do
+- Double click face_rating.py
+- After finishing a new file will be in the folder called **ratings.csv**
+- Send me this file💌
-My email is <tobias.marzell@gmail.com>.
+- My email is <tobias.marzell@gmail.com>.
 You can also send me the file through any other service.🕊

 ### Advanced